uvicpraxis/uvicpraxis.github.io/gpms.md

 </details>

 ### 1D.
 Platform
-Definition: The operating system, device, computer, console, and/or service on which the platform edition was played and recorded (Lee et al. 2024)
+Definition: The operating system, device, computer, console, and/or service on which the platform edition was played and recorded (Lee et al., "VGMS 4.2," 2024)

 <details>
 <summary><i>controlled vocabulary</i> (adapted from Poff and Atari 2025) [R][+]</summary>